Supporting Community Processes

 He recently published a booklet called “The Conservative Revolution – Principles for managing Kibbutz Changes”.

 Adv.
-Ella Lauper, grew up in Sitria, was admitted to the Bar in 2011 and afterwards started working in the firm.
+Ella Lauper, grew up in Sitria, was admitted to the Bar in 2011 and afterward started working in the firm.

 Ruthi Rosali, member of Kfar Daniel, The Office Manager.
 Participated in the Apartment Allocation Headquarters operations, worked as a community manager in various Kibbutzim, in the Settlement Department of the Adv.
 Eitan Liraz firm, and moved with Zafrir to the independent firm he founded.